What is a Public Adjuster?

-American Loss Consultant as a company founded to advice you in any issue concerning restorations at home or business, knows that insurance claims are not as easy as they might seem.
-Insurance companies manage complicated procedures that are tough for inexperience people to cope with.
+At American Loss Consultant we will advise you about anything related to restorations at home or business.
+We know that insurance claims are not as easy as they might seem.
+Insurance companies manage complicated procedures that are designed to be hard to understand, or that take a lot of time.
 So, if you are planning to start a claim, we strongly recommend you to hire a public adjuster to accompany you.
-In our archives, we count with plenty of people who are willing to help you during the process at insurance company.

 Examining carefully your insurance policies to determine the coverage suitable for a claim.
 Insurance terminology is not easy to get, but experts can handle it.